 Bearing this in mind, Project EduAccess has designed a mentorship programme to support Northeast Indian learners for all aspects of university and scholarship applications to higher education institutions.
 Our 2022-23 Mentorship Programme is geared towards supporting applications for postgraduate studies in the United Kingdom.

-At this time, applications to our Mentorship Programme 2022-23 are open only for students from Northeast India and Eastern Himalayas.
-You are eligible to apply if:
+We have now closed applications to our Mentorship Programme 2022-23 for students from Northeast India and Eastern Himalayas.